Evidence for Declination Dependence of the Ultrahigh Energy Cosmic Ray Spectrum in the Northern Hemisphere: Introduction

-This paper is organized as follows.
-Section ~\ref{sec:com_dec_band} describes the TA and Auger spectra in the common declination band; Section ~\ref{sec:dec_band_dif} describes the difference in the TA spectra above and below $\delta=24.8\degree$ and the search for systematic biases that might cause the difference, and in Section ~\ref{sec:summary} we state our conclusions.
+In Section ~\ref{section:TASD} we describe the surface detector of TA.
+In Section ~\ref{section:TA_Auger_CommonBand} we examine further the TA and Auger spectra in the common declination band.
+In Section ~\ref{section:results} we present the results of the study.
+In Section ~\ref{section:systematics_search} we describe a search for an instrumental cause of the cutoff energy difference.
+And in Section ~\ref{section:summary} we present a summary.